 We are experiencing unprecedented times in modern America.
 The coronavirus pandemic has burst the economic bubble and left many Americans concerned about their jobs and income.
 However, history has shown us that now is the time to be proactive and prepare for future growth.
-Here is a brief overview of 5 things every federal employee should be thinking about to prepare for retirement.
+Here is a brief overview of 5 things every federal employee should be thinking about during a down economy to prepare for retirement.

 Thrift Savings Plan (TSP)

 The market has been volatile throughout the coronavirus pandemic of 2020, and we expect the volatility to last for a minimum of 6 months.
-Many federal employees have seen significant decreases in their TSP accounts.
+Many federal employees have seen significant decreases in their TSP accounts during the down economy.
 What’s the most important factor here?
 DON’T PANIC!

 Some federal employees are rushing to withdraw funds and move investments, and the TSP Modernization Act has made this easier.
 A provision of the nearly $2 trillion stimulus package would waive the 10% tax on early 401(k) and TSP withdrawals up to $100,000 for people impacted by the coronavirus outbreak in some way.
 This would be retroactive to Jan.
 1, 2020, effectively giving them three years to either pay the tax or reimburse their plans.
 However, historically the U.S. economy has continued to grow, and most advisors are suggesting that investors stay the course and continue to invest in their TSP as usual.
 Now is the time to find a financial advisor that has experience helping federal employees and determine the best course for your retirement.